nblockchain/fsx/ReadMe.md

 ### Installation

-The old-fashioned way by cloning and compiling it yourself:
+In Linux/macOS, the old-fashioned way by cloning and compiling it yourself:

 ```
 ./configure.sh --prefix=/usr/local
 make
 sudo make install
 ```

+(If you're using Windows, just build with "make.bat" and install with "make install".)

 ### Usage